oauthstuff/draft-oauth-rar/main.md

     }
 ]
 ```
+Figure: Example for authorization details requesting "admin" access to an API.

 The AS would compare the `type` value and find the `privileges` value subsumes any aspects of
 `read` or `write` access that had been granted to the client previously.
 Note that other